jschuh/klipper-macros/README.md

   were detected).
 * Run `_INIT_SURFACES` in the Klipper console to validate that bed surfaces are being initialized without any errors reported to the console and/or logs.
+* Verify your slicer settings and review that the gcode output is correct.
+Pay particular attention the initialization portions of the gcode and the parameters passed to PRINT_START.

 # Reporting Bugs